FranzZemen/dual-build/README.md

 options = await userBootstrapOptions();
 options = await userBootstrapOptions({console: true});
 options = await userBootstrapOptions({path: 'bootstrap-options.json'});
-options = await userBootstrapOptions({path: 'bootstrap-options.json', force:true});
+options = await userBootstrapOptions({path: 'bootstrap-options.json', force: true});
 ```

 ### Delete bootstrap-options from user configuration

 Delete the boostrap-options from user configuration.
 Note - this does not delete the overall user configuration file.
 See [Delete configuration][]  for that.

 ```